 2. Battle of Nubia

-His battle against the Nubians, a rich colony of two years hundred years by then, stands well documented in the form of above papyrus painting.
-It depicts the battle on the south wall of Beit el-wali temple – a Nubian stronghold.
-Ramesses II was depicted charging into battle against the Nubians in a war chariot, while his two young sons Amun-her-khepsef and Khaemwaset are shown being present behind him, also in war chariots.
+His battle against the Nubians, a 200-year-old wealthy civilization, stands well documented in the form of the above papyrus painting.
+The battle is depicted on the south wall of the Beit el-wali temple, a Nubian stronghold.
+Ramesses II is depicted as charging into battle against the Nubians in a war chariot, while his two young sons Amun-her-khepsef and Khaemwaset are present behind him, also in war chariots.

 1. Ramesses the Great – Battle of Dapur

 Ramesses was one of the greatest pharaohs to have ever ruled in ancient Egypt.
 During a reign of more than 66 years, he led a number of military expeditions expanding Egyptian territory and gaining a stronghold over an impressively wide area from the Nile delta to the scorching deserts.
 His reign saw many major historic events and campaigns which were well documented in the numerous statues, paintings, and other artefacts from that era.